istio/istio.io/content/en/docs/tasks/security/authorization/authz-ingress/index.md

 test: yes
 ---

-This task shows you how to enforce access control on an Istio ingress gateway using an authorization policy.
+This task shows you how to enforce IP-based access control on an Istio ingress gateway using an authorization policy.

-An Istio authorization policy supports IP-based allow lists or deny lists as well as the attribute-based allow lists or deny lists previously provided by Mixer policy.
-The Mixer policy is deprecated in *5 and not recommended for production use.

 ## Before you begin